Want to drive success? Give your employees the same experience as your customers

 Every employee is an internal customer to HR departments because they provide employee relations, training, benefits, and mediation.
 They also serve other departments as they recruit and hire for various positions.
 The relationship goes two ways because other departments also serve them by complying with HR rules and aiding in the hiring process.

-Below are practical ways you can foster a culture that focuses on internal customers.
+Below are practical ways you can start to foster an environment that embraces and maximizes internal CX.

 Creating internal customer service standards will give all employees a baseline for how they should be operating.
 For instance, your IT help desk team may have a standard that each request gets acknowledged within 4 hours.
 These service standards help everyone in your company or team feel valued, sets an example for others to follow, and it sets a precedent for the time it takes to complete a task.